kevin224860/kevin224860/README.md

 ### 👋 Hi I'm @Kevin Sheehan
-- 🌱 I’m currently learning Data structures & Algorithms and AI/Machine learning
+- 🌱 I’m currently learning Data structures & Algorithms, AI/Machine Learning, and Mobile Development
 - 🏫 I am currently enrolled in a BSc in Computer Science at Trent University
 - ⚡ Fun fact about me, I play the piano and I am in level 10 at the Royal Conservatory of Music
 <!--